HyagoOliveira/KitchenChaos/README.md

 However, the game structure and the source-code were created by me and they are very different from the course.

-This projects heavily uses custom [Unity Packages](http://34.151.243.47:4873/) created and published by me using the MIT license.
-You can freely use them into your project.
+This project uses many [Unity Packages](http://34.151.243.47:4873/) created and published by me.
+All of them are on the MIT license so you can freely use them into your project.

 ## How To Play